Sr. Director, Developer Advocacy (Presenter)

 For more complex transformations, including aggregations and joins to other topics or lookups to other systems, a full stream processing layer in ksqlDB or Kafka Streams is recommended.

 Apache Kafka and Confluent have several converters and transforms built in already, but you can install more if you need them.
-You will find these along with hundreds of connectors in the Confluent Hub.
+You will find these along with hundreds of connectors in Confluent Hub.

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.